MicrosoftDocs/common-data-model-and-service/common-data-model/troubleshooting/eventlist-usage.md

          )
      );
 ```
+ >Note :
- Note: this class is NOT a replacement for the standard logging mechanism employed by the SDK.
+ > <br>This class is NOT a replacement for the standard logging mechanism employed by the SDK.
 It serves specifically to offer immediate post-call context specific diagnostic information for the application to automate handling of certain common problems, such as invalid file name being supplied, file already being present on the filesystem, etc.

 ## Sample Code
   This sample code shows the usage of EventList class.
 It creates a 'manifest' object and adds entity.
-If resolution fails, iterate over eventlist object to analysis the error.
-P
+If resolution fails, iterate over EventList object to analysis the error.

-When iterate over Events object following errors can be observed.
-"Cannot resolve the manifest 'dummy' because it has not been added to a folder"
+When iterate over Events object following errors can be observed.<br> "Cannot resolve the manifest 'dummy' because it has not been added to a folder" <br>

 Please follow the comments to understand the code.
 ```csharp
     CdmCorpusDefinition corpus = new CdmCorpusDefinition();